mcontisc/CRep/README.md

-# CRep reciprocity and community detection in networks
+# CRep: reciprocity and community detection in networks
 Python implementation of CRep algorithm described in:

 - [1] Safdari H., Contisciani M. & De Bacco C. (2021). *Generative model for reciprocity and community detection in networks*, Phys.
 Rev. Research 3, 023209.